semgeeks/ilovelamp/README.md

     ./letsencrypt-auto --apache --agree-tos

 The rest is done in their gui.
 We don't have steps for this yet, this will probably be automated later.
-You should probably select all relevent domains when generating the ssl (example.com and www.example).
+You should probably select all relevant domains when generating the ssl (example.com and www.example).
 You should force https.
 Emails should be directed to dev@semgeeks.com.

 After that your site should be set up with https but the ssl certificate will run out in a couple months.
 So the next step is automating the renewal of your ssl certificates by running by setting up a cron job in your crontab.
 To access your crontab run these commands: